-The Taking Control of Goods Regulations 2013 provide that bailiffs/enforcement agents must only use specific statutory notices when writing or visiting a debtor.
-Below you will find a link to each statutory notice and a short explanation.
+The Taking Control of Goods Regulations provide that bailiffs/enforcement agents must only use specific statutory notices when writing or visiting a debtor.
+Below you will find a link to each of the statutory notices and a short explanation.
 It is important to stress that each of the following statutory notices are prescribed by law and must be provided.

 Notice of Enforcement

-Of all the statutory notices, this is the most important one.
-This notice must provide the amount of the debt and the relevance Compliance Stage fee of £75.
-The Notice of Enforcement must state the precise date (and time) by which the amount due must either be paid in full or a payment arrangement set up.
-If the amount due remains unpaid, or an payment arrangement is not set up by the date specified, a bailiff/enforcement agent will make a personal visit to the property and may seize (take control of) your belongings.
+Of all the statutory notices, the Notice of Enforcement is the most important one and will be the first notice that you will receive from the relevant enforcement company.
+The Notice of Enforcement must state the amount of the debt and the relevance Compliance Stage fee of £75.
+This notice must provide the precise date (and time) by which the amount due must either be paid in full or a payment arrangement set up.
+If the amount due (including the Compliance fee) remains unpaid, or an payment arrangement is not set up by the date specified, a bailiff/enforcement agent will make a personal visit to your property and may seize (take control of) your belongings.

 A copy of the Notice of Enforcement can be seen here.

 Controlled Goods Agreement